awj/awj.github.io/_posts/2019-02-05-should-we-be-caching.markdown

 # First, applicable scope
 It's worth highlighting that I'm *only* talking about read-through caches here.
 In other words ones where we only "update" the cache after finding out that it's empty/expired while we're trying to fetch data from it.
 It's one of the most common forms of caching out there.

-The "standard" [Rails low-level cache](https://guides.rubyonrails.org/caching_with_rails.html#low-level-caching) is an example of this, as are most of the other forms of Rails caching, and the caching offered by most other web frameworks, plus your browser's cache.
+The "standard" [Rails low-level cache](https://guides.rubyonrails.org/caching_with_rails.html#low-level-caching) is an example of this, as are most of the other forms of Rails caching, and the caching offered by most other web frameworks.

 There are other caching options out there that might change the thought process, so if you're looking at one of those be careful just blindly using this logic.